zhaque44/clj-tests/README.md

 ```

 Listed below is a description of what was added:

-test.check is a Clojure property based testing tool.
+`test.check is a Clojure property based testing tool.`

-ring-core is the standard library used to write web apps.
+`ring-core is the standard library used to write web apps.`

-ring-jetty-adapter is a ring adapter that uses Jetty.
+`ring-jetty-adapter is a ring adapter that uses Jetty.`

-clj-http is an HTTP library wrapping the Apache HTTPComponents client.
+`clj-http is an HTTP library wrapping the Apache HTTPComponents client.`

-cheshire is a library that encodes and decodes JSON.
+`cheshire is a library that encodes and decodes JSON.`

-http-kit is supports concurrent asynchronous calls to a server.
+`http-kit is supports concurrent asynchronous calls to a server.`

+## Test Definition

+## Assertions

 ## Test Selectors